freenas/freenas-docs/userguide/intro.rst

 * Saving a new configuration in :menuselection:`Services --> UPS`
-  now requires values for the :guilabel:`Identifier`, :guilabel:`Shutdown Command`, :guilabel:`Monitor User`, and :guilabel:`Monitor Password` fields.
+  now also requires values for the :guilabel:`Identifier`, :guilabel:`Shutdown Command`, :guilabel:`Monitor User`, and :guilabel:`Monitor Password` fields.